mattermost/docs/source/about/certifications-and-compliance.rst

 Although what is subject to the Export Administration Regulations is quite broad, that does not mean an export license is required for every transaction.
-The foundation of understanding export controls related to hardware, software and technology can be found within the `Commerce Control List <https://www.bis.doc.gov/index.php/regulations/commerce-control-list-ccl>`__ (CCL), which has 10 categories, 0-9, and is set up as a positive list.
+The foundation of understanding export controls related to hardware, software and technology can be found within the `Commerce Control List <https://www.bis.doc.gov/index.php/regulations/commerce-control-list-ccl>`__ (CCL), which has ten categories, 0-9, and is set up as a positive list.
 The first step is determining if the item to be exported is subject to the EAR.

 At Mattermost, our Team Edition software is `outside the scope of the EAR <https://www.bis.doc.gov/index.php/policy-guidance/encryption/1-encryption-items-not-subject-to-the-ear>`__, as it is derived from publicly available encryption source code and the complete software package for both the source code (https://github.com/mattermost/) and binary versions are publicly available.
 Mattermost enterprise software is found in `Category 5, Part 2 <https://www.bis.doc.gov/index.php/documents/regulations-docs/federal-register-notices/federal-register-2014/951-ccl5-pt2/file>`__ of the CCL as Telecommunications and Information Security items (hardware, software and technology).
 Most items in this category have encryption.